Webinar: Columbia River Treaty Update

 Todd Reeve, CEO, Bonneville Environmental Foundation

 How can we engage the private sector in watershed restoration?

-In this webinar, we will hear from an innovator in the field of sustainable private sector funding for community based watershed restoration.
+In this webinar, we heard from an innovator in the field of sustainable private sector funding for community based watershed restoration.
 In developing the first 10-year Model Watershed Restoration program, he also developed BEF’s Water Restoration Certificate® (WRCs) Program, and is currently working nationally on corporate water sustainability.
 Todd will relate his experiences and discuss the opportunities and challenges particularly for the context of rural watersheds.

-Sustainable Funding for Watershed Health: Theory and Practice
+Webinar: Sustainable Funding for Watershed Health: Theory and Practice

 Gerry Nellestijn, Salmo Watershed Streamkeepers Society, and Tara Lynne Clapp, Columbia Basin Watershed Network